mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/version-policy/index.md

 ## Supported Kommander Versions

-Kaptain 1.3.0 cannot be installed from Kommander or as an add-on.
+Kaptain 1.3.0 cannot be installed from Kommander or as an add on.

 Note that it is possible to use [Kommander's Dex instance](../configuration/external-dex) for authenticating users in Kaptain.